-- 2. Production sites are far apart in time zones.
-This criterion differentiates FTS from other production acceleration tactics. - 3.
-At any point in time there is only one site that owns the product.
+- 3. At any point in time there is only one site that owns the product.
 This criterion differentiates FTS from conventional global configurations in which various sites may own different parts of the product. - 4.
-Handoffs are conducted daily at the end of each shift.
-This criterion differentiates FTS from conventional global configurations that minimize dependencies and handoffs between sites.
+Hand-offs are conducted daily at the end of each shift.
+2 This criterion differentiates FTS from conventional global configurations which minimize dependencies and hand-offs between sites.

-Building on the above criteria, we define FTS as
+Building on the above criteria, we define FTS as:

-a round-the-clock work rotation method aimed at reducing project duration, in which the knowledge product is owned and advanced by a production site and is then handed off at the end of each workday to the next production site several time zones west.
+"A round-the-clock work rotation method aimed at reducing project duration, in which the knowledge product is owned and advanced by a production site and is then handedoff at the end of each work day to the next production site several time-zones west."

 Our definition is flexible in a number of respects.
 First, FTS applies to any type of knowledge work in which a knowledge product is being developed (not just software development).
-For example, Gupta [19, 20] describes other knowledge-based applications that claim to do FTS-at General Motors and at OfficeTiger.
-Second, the definition is consistent with broader definitions of global collaborative software development across global production sites [25].
+For example, Gupta [20, 21] describes other knowledge-based applications that claim to do FTS-at General Motors and at Office Tiger.
+Second, the definition is consistent with broader definitions of global collaborative software development across global production sites [26].
 Third, it allows us to expand our thinking of how FTS work is organized.
-For example, we usually envision FTS with two or three sites, but assuming six hours per site of intensive software development per day ("task time"), it is theoretically possible to manage FTS with even four sites spread out across time zones of the globe and perhaps even more.
-Fourth, our definition allows for work time overlap between sites, if desired, because many time-separated teams plan for such overlap, at the beginning/end of a shift, to allow for synchronous coordination.
-Fifth, in cases where some workdays involve parallel work (and there is no FTS handoff), then these cases could be labeled mixed FTS-parallel.
+For example, we usually envision FTS with two or three sites, but assuming 6 hours per site of intensive software development per day ("task time"), it is theoretically possible to manage FTS with even 4 sites spread out across time zones of the globe and perhaps even more.
+Fourth, our definition allows for work time overlap time between sites, if desired, since many time-separated teams plan for such overlap, at the beginning/end of a shift, to allow for synchronous coordination.
+Fifth, in cases where some work days involve parallel work (and there is no FTS hand-off), then these cases could be labeled mixed FTS-parallel.

-Moreover, we state four key assumptions necessary for our definition to be robust: (1) each production site works during its day as a "subteam" and it needs within-site coordination, (2) a subteam can consist of one or more members, (3) the handoff from one site to the next can occasionally be empty in the case of holidays or emergencies, and (4) there is a common digital product repository (such as a software configuration management system), which allows all sites to "commit" the code/objects at the end of the workday.
+Additionally, we state four key assumptions necessary for our definition to be robust: (1) each production site works during its day as a "sub-team" and it needs within-site coordination; (2) a sub-team can consist of one or more members; (3) the hand-off from one site to the next can occasionally be empty in the case of holidays or emergencies; and (4) there is a common digital product repository (such as a software configuration management system), which allows all sites to "commit" the code/objects at the end of the workday.

 As a final step in clarifying FTS, it is important to disambiguate FTS and to state clearly what FTS is not.
-We delineate four types of similar concepts that are not FTS:
+We delineate four types of similar concepts, which are not FTS.